 In 1940, the New York Times reported, ‘It has been said of Hermès that it is perhaps the only establishment in the world in which one cannot buy a single article that is not in perfect taste.’
-What’s truly extraordinary is that more than 70 years later, that comment rings equally true.
+Well over 70 years later, that comment rings equally true…

 From saddlery, Hermès moved into luxury leather goods – and into fashion.
 (Savvily, third-generation Hermès family member Émile-Mauric secured the European patent on the zipper, used on garments like the zip-fronted jacket that the future Prince of Wales – already a style icon – would wear golfing, in Biarritz.)
 Hermès‘s womenswear line was unveiled in 1929, and then came sportswear: skiing, skating, tennis clothes and more, for the newly ‘sportif‘ rich.